i-kl/LedBlinker/README.md

 # LedBlinker
 An Arduino library for flashing one or more LEDs.
 The goal of this library is to provide a simple mechanism to control status LEDs of your project.
-For instance you have a green (operation mode) and a red (error state) LED and want to show different blinking in case of different operational and error situations, e.g. a periodical flashing for stand-by and normal blinking for normal operation.
+For instance, you have a green (operation mode) and a red (error state) LED and want to show different blinking in case of different operational and error situations, e.g. a periodical flashing for stand-by and normal blinking for normal operation.

 Tested on Arduino Uno board and also on ESP-based Wemos D1 and ESP-01 boards.